 Rewards are granted based on the number of days subscribed, rather than time played or subscription days used.
-For example, paying for 150 days of service at once, will grant both the 30 day and 150 day rewards on the first day, rather than on day 30 and day 150 respectively.
+For example, paying for 150 days of service at once will grant both the 30 day and 150 day rewards on the first day, rather than on day 30 and day 150 respectively.

 The following methods can be used to pay A Realm Reborn's subscription fees.